-- Show Hack classes and Hunter Hack classes - Driving class (Must have passed the Driving Safety Test prior to registering for Fair) - Working ranch horse classes (classes which require working with cattle) must hold a Level 2, 3 or 4 working ranch horse card, or have passed Level 2 or higher Ranch Horse riding test. - Trainer Horse classes - Over Fences (Jumping) classes - 8.
-Any exhibitor who shows Level 3 or Level 4 may show in all Championship Level 3 or 4 classes in which he/she also showed Level 3 or Level 4 in the qualifying Fair classes regardless of placing. (e.g.: If exhibitor showed in Level 4 Showmanship, that exhibitor may show Level 4 Showmanship Championship.) - 9.
-Members may show only one horse in each class, with the exception of halter classes.
+- Show Hack classes and Hunter Hack classes - Driving class (Must have passed the Driving Safety Test prior to registering for Fair) - Working Ranch Horse classes (classes which require working with cattle) must hold a Level 2, 3 or 4 working Ranch Horse card, or have passed Level 2 or higher Ranch Horse riding test. - Trainer Horse classes - Over Fences (Jumping) classes - Any exhibitor who shows Level 3 or Level 4 may show in all Championship Level 3 or 4 classes in which he/she also showed Level 3 or Level 4 in the qualifying Fair classes regardless of placing. (e.g.: If exhibitor showed in Level 4 Showmanship, that exhibitor may show Level 4 Showmanship Championship.) - 9.
+Members may show only one horse in each class, except for halter classes.
 In halter classes when scheduling conflicts arise, if necessary, a member may have another 4-H member show a horse, with the other 4-H member using the assigned back number of the horse being shown.
-Registered horses must show under the specific breed, if offered.
-Horses registered with more than one registry or meeting criteria for more than one halter class may show in only one halter class.
-Specify the breed and type of the horse on the entry card.
-Copies of registration papers may be requested with fair entry.